 Evidence & safety

-A practical note on What to know about before-and-after posts before changing a face yoga routine for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.
+A practical note on Routine change check: before and after posts for a beginner routine that needs one clear focus area, not another exercise list, written with realistic expectations and a specific next step.

 Direct answer